Simon Crawshay

 Simon Crawshay (born 25 August 1974) is a former Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).

 A ruckman, Crawshay played in three seasons for Hawthorn.
 He made nine appearances in both 1994 and 1995 but played just once in 1996 and was delisted.
 In 1995 he won a Gardiner Medal for his efforts in the reserves.
+Simon Crawshay put much effort into his sport with Him playing only 19 games at Hawthorn with his effort successfully scoring 2 goals for the team.

 Crawshay played for South Adelaide after leaving Hawthorn.

-He now teaches mathematics at Xavier College, in Melbourne, Australia.
+He is now a legendary mathematics teacher at Xavier College, in Melbourne, Australia.
 His younger brother is Olympic Gold Medallist David Crawshay.